Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/devops/README.md

-Required Variables:
+# DevOps Pipelines

-Data Factory
+## Required Variables:
-devAdfName
+The following variables needs to be set in your Release Pipelines.

-Pipeline Specific Parameters:
+### Solution Specific Variables:

-# Azure
+- devAdfName - Name of the of ADF instance which has Git integration enabled.

-azureLocation
+### Environment Specific Variables:
-rgName
+These variables are stored in Variables Groups.
-kvUrl
+- azureLocation

-# Databricks
+- rgName
-databricksClusterId
+- databricksClusterId
-databricksNotebookPath
+- databricksNotebookPath
-dbfsLibPath
+- databricksDbfsLibPath

-# Datalake
+- adfName
-datalakeUrl
+- kvUrl

-datalakeAccountName
+#### From KeyVault

-## SQL
+- sqlsrvrPassword
-sqlDwDatabaseName
+- sqlsrvUsername
-sqlServerName
+- databricksDomain

-sqlsrvrPassword
+- databricksToken
-sqlsrvUsername
+- sqlsrvrName
-databricksDomain
+- datalakeUrl
-databricksToken
+- sqlDwDatabaseName